 SWK6760 Field Instruction IV

 This course is the second in a sequence of two consecutive semesters beginning in the fall.
 Experience in practice in professional agency under the instruction of a qualified practitioner; a minimum of 600 hours over two semesters.
-Students completing specialization curriculum will complete internship in specialization area at this time.
+Students completing specialization curriculum will complete internship in track area at this time.
 Advanced practice skills are developed, as well as completion of research study within the internship setting, during this advanced internship.

 Semester hours: 3

-Prerequisite(s): SWK6750
+Prerequisite(s): SWK6750.

-SWK6880 Social Work Practice in Costa Rica

-Students travel to Costa Rica to increase their knowledge of Latino/a culture by taking language and cultural courses taught by native Costa Ricans and/or native Spanish speakers.
-Upon their return to the United States, students will apply their knowledge of Latino/a culture to their Latino/a clientele including being able to better communicate, both written and verbally, with their Spanish-speaking clients.

-Semester hours: 3

-SWK6980 Independent Study PED2510 K-12 Learning through Fitness Activities

-Refer to the "Special Educational Experiences and Credit" section at the front end of the catalog for Independent Study description.

-Semester hours: 3

-SWK7100 The History of Psychological Theory and Practice

-This course will provide the doctoral student with a comprehensive overview of the history, development and evolution of psychological theory and clinical practice.

-Semester hours: 3

-SWK7150 The History of Clinical Social Work Knowledge and Practice

-This course will provide the doctoral student with a comprehensive overview of the history, development and evolution of clinical social work knowledge and practice.

-Semester hours: 3

-SWK7200 Clinical Seminar One

-This first clinical seminar will provide the doctoral student with a comprehensive overview of the history, development and evolution of clinical social work knowledge and practice with individual clients.
+SWK7100 The History of Psychological Theory and Practice This course will provide the doctoral student with a comprehensive overview of the history, development and evolution of psychological theory and clinical practice. .
+Additional fee at GWC applies.
+Semester hours: 3 SWK7150 The History of Clinical Social Work Knowledge and Practice This course will provide the doctoral student with a comprehensive overview of the history, development and evolution of clinical social work knowledge and practice.
+Semester hours: 3 SWK7200 Clinical Seminar One This first clinical seminar will provide the doctoral student with a comprehensive overview of the history, development and evolution of clinical social work knowledge and practice with individual clients.
 The doctoral student will also be involved in a clinical internship that runs concurrently with the academic course.

-Semester hours: 6
+Additional fee at GWC applies.
+Semester hours: 6 Prerequisite(s): SWK7100; SWK7150.

-Prerequisite(s): SWK7100 and SWK7150.

 SWK7250 History of Social Policy

 This course will provide the doctoral student with a comprehensive overview and critique of the history, development and evolution of social policy as it relates to clinical social work practice.
+Additional fee applies

 Semester hours: 3

-Prerequisite(s): SWK7100 and SWK7150.
+Prerequisite(s): SWK7100; SWK7150.